ParvGautam/Whiteboard/USER_GUIDE.md

 - **View Others' Drawing**: As others draw, their strokes will appear in real-time
 - **See Cursors**: Other users' cursor positions are shown with colored cursor icons

+### Persistent Drawings

+Your drawings are automatically saved to the room and will persist even if you leave and come back later:

+- **Automatic Saving**: Every stroke you draw is automatically saved to the server
+- **Room Persistence**: When you rejoin a room using the same code, all previous drawings will be restored
+- **Long-term Storage**: Drawings in a room are preserved for up to 30 days after the last activity
+- **Shared Persistence**: All users joining the same room will see the same saved drawings

 ### Tips for Effective Collaboration

 1. **Coordinate Verbally**: Use a separate voice chat or video call to discuss what you're drawing
 2. **Take Turns**: Avoid drawing in the same area simultaneously for best results
 3. **Use Different Colors**: Assign different colors to different users to distinguish contributions
 4. **Clearing Carefully**: Remember that clearing the canvas affects everyone, so confirm before doing so
+5. **Reuse Room Codes**: For ongoing projects, reuse the same room code to access your previous work

 ## Troubleshooting